github/backup-utils/README.md

 Backup snapshots are stored in rotating increment directories named after the date and time the snapshot was taken.
 Each snapshot directory contains a full backup snapshot of all relevant data stores.

-The following example shows a snapshot file hierarchy for hourly
+The following example shows a
+snapshot file hierarchy for hourly frequency.
+There are five snapshot directories, with the `current` symlink pointing to the most recent successful snapshot:

     ./data
        |- 20140724T010000